 Establishing a Golf Handicap

-Golf handicaps are established in order to permit players of varying skill to compete against one another at an equal level.
-In order to establish a golf handicap index, you must first join an approved golf association that provides USGA handicap services.
+Golf handicaps are established in order to permit golfers of varying skill levels, from new golfers to scratch golfers, to compete against one another at an equal playing field in a game of golf or in tournaments.
+In order to establish a golf handicap index, you must first join an allied golf association that provides United States Golf Association (USGA) course handicap services.

-The minimum number of 18-hole rounds required to establish a handicap is five, which are subject to peer review by other members of the association.
-After you have played more than five rounds, your handicap index will be based on your best 10 rounds over the past 20 entered.
+The minimum number of 18-hole scores required to establish a handicap is five, which are subject to peer review by other members of the association.
+After you have played more than five rounds, your official handicap index will be based on your best 10 rounds of golf over the past 20 entries.

 View your initial handicap index on the GHIN computer after entering data from your fifth round.
 If your golf club does not provide GHIN access, the USGA will mail a handicap index card to the mailing address you provided when joining the club.